The Chinese Puzzle (1932 film)

 The Chinese Puzzle is a 1932 British crime film directed by Guy Newall and starring Leon M. Lion, Austin Trevor, Lilian Braithwaite, Elizabeth Allan and Francis L. Sullivan.

-It was shot at Twickenham Studios in London, controlled by the independent producer Julius Hagen.
-The film is based on the play The Chinese Puzzle by Frances Barclay and Leon M. Lion which had previously been made into a film The Chinese Puzzle in 1919.
+It was written by H. Fowler Mear based on the play The Chinese Puzzle by Frances Barclay, Marian Bower and Lion, which had previously been filmed as The Chinese Puzzle in 1919.
+It was shot at Twickenham Studios in London by the independent producer Julius Hagen.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

+Plot

+When the news of a secret diplomatic treaty between China and Britain leaks out, suspicion falls on Roger de la Hay of the Diplomatic Service.
+Marquis Chi Lung, who owes the de la Hay family a long-standing debt of honour, investigates and finally clears Roger's name.